This article may contain affiliate links. For details, visit our Affiliate Disclosure page.

 #5 The Best Kit: Herculiner HCL1B8 Brush-on Bed Liner Kit

 Herculiner Kit includes a roll-on, brush, and lining paint, which are enough to help you do the job.
 Let’s take a closer look at the quality of the bed liner.
-The material covers tight on concrete, wood, and metal, right on any truck bed.
+The material covers tight on concrete, wood, and metal, right on any vehicle.
 The main component is polyurethane, which shows a tough and durable layer once it dries.
 In the formula, the top finishes shiny and smooth, which prevents crack and chip.

 - Complete kit

 - Shiny finish